arrbs/evsemanager/README.md

 ### Custom Power Algorithms

-You can modify the power calculation logic in `app/power_calculator.py`:
+The power calculation control code has been removed.
+Instead, you can view the Web UI in `evse_manager/app/web_ui.py`.
 - Adjust smoothing algorithms
 - Change hysteresis behavior
 - Add custom conditions